Home

 This is the website of Edinburgh-based poet and translator Ken Cockburn.

-I’ve a poem included in the anthology My Ear is Full of Milk: an anthology of writing for Laurel & Hardy, which comes out from Broken Sleep on 31 January 2026.
+I’ve a poem included in the anthology My Ear is Full of Milk: an anthology of writing for Laurel & Hardy, which came out from Broken Sleep at the end of January.
 Details on the Broken Sleep website.
-According to the blurb, “these pieces trace how two men in bowler hats lodged themselves in our language, our families, and our ideas of failure, friendship, and grace.”

 “… repeatedly in Cockburn’s poetry you get the impression of a poet who has sown nothing but good will in his craft and is slowly reaping this in his work.”